CCPA Compliance Guide

 - Pedigree of innovation: almost 30 patents worldwide.

-January 2020 is fast approaching, and your business is at risk if you haven’t begun preparing.
 Schedule a time to talk about your CCPA compliance needs with one of our solutions experts.

 Disclaimer: Note that the information contained in this and subsequent materials are meant to serve only as a guide.
 ImageWare cannot be held liable for any issues that arise from actions based on the use of this information.
 For official CCPA matters, please consult with your legal team.